ronthalanki/Blackjack/README.md

 - Collections Shuffle: I used the Collections class in order to handle shuffling since it is part of java.utils.
 Thus, it is optimized for use with arraylists and other built-in Java data structures.

-- HashMap for Dictionary in Card.java Class: I used a HashMap to map the values of the symbols and suits to their names as HashMap optimizes "get" queries.
+- HashMap for Dictionary in Cards.Card.java Class: I used a HashMap to map the values of the symbols and suits to their names as HashMap optimizes "get" queries.